galperie/galperie.github.io/_posts/2017-05-26-hibernate-annotations.markdown

 Our Coffee Shop is now up and running!
 Time to spice things up and add an owner &#x1F481;

 For this example we will say each coffee shop will only belong to *one* owner.
 And each owner will only have *one* coffee shop.
-So can you guess which annotation, we'll be using? `@OneToOne` :open_mouth: :exclamation:
+So can you guess which annotation, we'll be using? `@OneToOne` :open_mouth::exclamation:

 The owner will basically be the [same as the coffee shop](#coffeeShopExample), but with its own unique parameters.